3I/ATLAS: Composition and gas emissions

 Near-infrared spectroscopy by JWST in August 2025 has shown that the coma of 3I/ATLAS is unusually rich in carbon dioxide (CO_{2}) gas, with small amounts of water ice, water vapor, carbon monoxide (CO) gas, and carbonyl sulfide (OCS) gas.
 The JWST has also revealed the presence of "heavy" CO_{2} containing the isotope carbon-13 (^{13}C) in 3I/ATLAS's coma, although partial obscuration by dust and other gases makes it difficult to quantify the abundance of ^{13}C relative to the more common isotope ^{12}C. Spectroscopic observations by the SPHEREx space observatory agree that 3I/ATLAS contains high amounts of CO_{2} in its coma, although SPHEREx did not have the sensitivity to detect water vapor and CO.

 From the August 2025 JWST observations, it is estimated that 3I/ATLAS's nucleus was emitting 129 ± 1 kg of CO_{2} per second, 6.6 ± 0.2 kg of water per second, 14.0 ± 0.9 kg of CO per second, and 0.43 ± 0.09 kg of OCS per second.
 Analysis of absorption features in JWST's spectrum of 3I/ATLAS suggests that the water ice in the comet's coma consists of fine grains smaller than 1 micrometer in size.
 The water ice in 3I/ATLAS is likely amorphous, although crystalline water ice cannot be ruled out.
 A tentative detection of water vapor and hydroxyl radicals (OH) by the Swift Observatory on 31 July and 1 August 2025 suggested that the water ice grains in 3I/ATLAS's coma are sublimating beyond the nucleus, likely at a distance between 4000 and 10000 km from the nucleus.
 The water ice grains were most likely ejected from the comet's nucleus by outgassing of volatile substances such as CO_{2} and CO, rather than water ice sublimation.

+Mid-infared spectroscopy by JWST in December 2025 has added a novel detection of methane to the host of observed volatiles.
+The December 2025 re-visit of 3I/Atlas shows an evolving production rate for the volatile species, both due to temporal evolution and a different heliocentric distance relative to the August observations.